Health & BeautyFeatured

 Nivea UV Face Shine Control SPF50 – £7.50

-For under £8, this is remarkable.
-Nivea’s shine control formula is mattifying without being drying, making it ideal for combination or oily skin.
-It won’t win any awards for elegance, but it does the job reliably and costs less than a takeaway coffee.
-If you’re new to daily SPF and want to try it without committing financially, start here.
+For under £8 this is remarkable.
+Nivea’s shine control formula is mattifying without being drying, which makes it the best daily SPF face cream for combination or oily skin types on a tight budget.
+It won’t win awards for elegance, but it does the job reliably and costs less than a takeaway coffee.
+A sensible starter SPF if you’ve been avoiding a daily sunscreen step because of cost.

 Bondi Sands SPF 50+ Face Fluid – £13

-Originally an Australian brand (and Australians know a thing or two about sun protection), Bondi Sands has become widely available in UK Boots and Superdrug stores.
-This face fluid is lightweight, fragrance-free, and designed specifically for everyday wear.
-It layers well under makeup and doesn’t feel sticky even in warmer weather.
+Originally Australian (and Australians are the global benchmark for sun protection), Bondi Sands is now everywhere in Boots and Superdrug in 2026.
+This face fluid is lightweight, fragrance-free, and designed specifically for daily wear rather than the beach.
+Layers beautifully under makeup and doesn’t turn sticky in warmer weather – useful once we hit the first properly sunny May weekend.

-Woman applying SPF sunscreen for daily face protection
+Woman applying the best daily SPF face cream UK 2026 for face protection

-How to Apply SPF Properly on Your Face
+How to Apply Your SPF Face Cream Properly

 Reapplication is important too, especially if you’re outdoors for extended periods.
-If you wear makeup, SPF setting sprays or powder SPFs can help top up protection throughout the day without disrupting your base.
-If you’re also using treatments like red light therapy devices, applying SPF afterwards is essential since these treatments can increase photosensitivity.
+If you wear makeup, SPF setting sprays or powder SPFs can help top up protection without disrupting your base.
+If you’re using treatments like at-home red light therapy, applying SPF afterwards is essential as these treatments can increase photosensitivity.

 There’s still a stubborn myth that darker skin tones don’t need SPF.
 That’s wrong.
-While melanin does provide some natural protection, it’s nowhere near enough to prevent UV damage or hyperpigmentation.
+Melanin provides some natural protection, but nowhere near enough to prevent UV damage or hyperpigmentation, which remains the number one dermatology complaint on Black and brown British skin.
 Everyone benefits from daily sunscreen, full stop.

 Another common misconception is that SPF in your moisturiser or foundation is sufficient.
 In reality, you’d need to apply an unrealistic amount of tinted moisturiser to get the stated SPF level.
 A dedicated face sunscreen underneath is always the better choice.